nicyoong/uno-game-java/README.md

 - **Single Player Mode**: Play against computer opponents, with the ability to configure up to 10 opponents.
 - **Extreme Mode**: A variant of UNO that allows for a larger player base, accommodating up to 60 players.
 - **Multiplayer Mode**: Engage in a classic UNO experience with up to 10 human players.
+- **42 Mode**: A unique variant of UNO that introduces the SegFault card, adding new strategic elements to the game.

 ## Features